ntampouratzisSYN/RED-SEA/MPICH-on-COSSIM-1node-8cores.md

-# MPICH on COSSIM 1node 8cores
+# MPICH on COSSIM 1node up to 8cores

 # Mount the Ubuntu 18.04 simulated image and configure the MPI environment